 Andy’s Anger Eruptions is a story and game about a boy with explosive anger.
-He flies off the handle quickly, then feels out of control when he must deal with the consequences of his anger.
+He flies off the handle quickly, and then feels out of control when he must deal with the consequences of his anger.
 He is lonely and isolated.
 Not only that, but it is also impacting his self-esteem, as he feels like he just can’t win.

 You might also enjoy: Angry Birds Meet CBT